reniajy/speeches/README.md

 ## Conclusion
-Your image is worth millions, in this world obsessed with appearance, let us work hard together for a successful image!
+Your image is worth millions.
+When I finished this book,I pay more attention to my dress, my hairstyle, my makeup and my stature and so on.
+I think my image become better than before.
+What's more, i can give some practical suggestion to others as how to improve theis image.In this world obsessed with appearance, let us work hard together for a successful image!
 Thank you for listening!